 Authority to access the Citrix co-location data center facilities is reviewed on a semi-annual basis.
 Access change requests resulting from the review are submitted to the Security group or co-location facilities for processing.
 Physical security of the co-location centers, such as having security guards, biometric access, electronic access cards, fire retardants, etc. are the responsibility of the co-location data center.
 Controls of the co-location data centers are reviewed on a regular basis.

 Citrix maintains a Systems Acquisition, Development and Maintenance Policy.
-As part of this policy, the Citrix Software Development Life Cycle (SDL) promotes a Secure by Design approach and includes security training, secure development practices, and penetration testing.
+As part of this policy, the Citrix Software Development Lifecycle (SDL) promotes a Secure by Design approach which includes security training, threat modeling, design reviews, code reviews, and penetration testing.

 Citrix uses a suite of commercial and in-house developed testing tools.
-The Engineering Security Team’s testing includes, but is not limited to exploit development, cloud hardening tests, perpetual fuzzing, attack tools development, threat modeling or security design reviews, and manual/assisted source code reviews.
+The Engineering Security Team’s testing includes, but is not limited to exploit development, cloud hardening tests, fuzzing, and manual/assisted source code reviews.
 Citrix Engineering additionally has an internal Red Team which assesses the product for CWE-Top-25 as well as OWASP-Top-10 as per its applicability on the target application.